Identifying national security information

 - national interest (relating to economic, scientific, or technological matters vital to New Zealand’s stability and integrity).

-Does all national security information need to be protectively-marked?
+Does all national security information need to be classified?

-National security information should only be protectively marked if its compromise or misuse could damage national security, the New Zealand government, commercial entities, or members of the public.
+National security information should only be classified and protective-marked if its compromise could damage national security, the New Zealand government, commercial entities or members of the public.